mikihara-nagisa/rtd-tutorial/docs/source/index.rst

-Welcome to SIMVR's Manual Documentation!
+Welcome to WIZMOTOOLS's Manual Documentation!
 ===================================

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers